cloudentity/pyron/docs/plugin-dev-java.md

 > NOTE<br/>
 > Pyron supports cross-configuration, environment variables and system properties [references](https://github.com/Cloudentity/vertx-tools#config-references).
 > `verticleConfig.invalidKeyStatusCode` is set to `PLUGIN_VERIFY_APIKEY__INVALID_STATUS_CODE` environment variable reference with default `401` integer value.

-We need to put the above JSON file on plugin JAR classpath at `modules/plugin/...` path, e.g. `modules/plugin/sample/java/verify-apikey.json`.
-Later on, we will configure Pyron to read this JSON and deploy the plugin.

 <a id="build"></a>
 ### Build JAR